 Which Drugs Most Often Cause an Allergic Reaction?

-Other drugs commonly found to cause reactions include sulfa drugs, barbiturates, anticonvulsants, and iodine (found in many X-ray contrast dyes).
+Other drugs commonly found to cause reactions include sulfa drugs, barbiturates, anticonvulsants, tetracycline, aspirin, and iodine (found in many X-ray contrast dyes).

 How Are Drug Allergies Diagnosed?

 A doctor diagnoses a drug allergy by carefully reviewing your medical history and symptoms.
-If your doctor suspects that you are allergic to an antibiotic such as penicillin, he or she may do a skin test to confirm it.
+If your doctor suspects that you are allergic to an antibiotic such as penicillin, they may do a lab or skin test to confirm it.
 However, skin testing does not work for all drugs, and in some cases it can be dangerous.
-If you have had a severe, life-threatening reaction to a particular drug, your doctor will simply rule out that drug as a treatment option for you.
-Conducting an allergy test to determine if the initial reaction was a "true" allergic response isn't worth the risk.
+In rare cases, it may be necessary to test for a drug allergy by actually giving small doses of the suspected medicine.
+But this may trigger a life threatening anaphylactic reaction, so it should only be done under certain circumstances at special allergy centers.
+If you have had a severe, life-threatening reaction to a particular drug, your doctor may simply rule out that drug as a treatment option for you.
+Conducting an allergy test to determine if the initial reaction was a "true" allergic response may not be worth the risk.

 How Are Drug Allergies Treated?

 For coughing and lung congestion, drugs called bronchodilators may be prescribed to widen the airways.
-For more serious anaphylactic symptoms -- life-threatening reactions including difficulty breathing or loss of consciousness -- epinephrine may be given.
+For more serious anaphylactic symptoms -- life-threatening reactions including difficulty breathing or loss of consciousness -- epinephrine may be needed.
+Call 911 for any of these symptoms.

 Occasionally, desensitization is used for penicillin allergy.
 This technique decreases your body's sensitivity to particular allergy-causing agents.
 Tiny amounts of penicillin are injected periodically in increasingly larger amounts until your immune system learns to tolerate the drug.

-If you are severely allergic to certain antibiotics, there are alternative antibiotics your doctor can prescribe.
+If you are severely allergic to certain antibiotics, there are usually alternative antibiotics your doctor can prescribe when needed.

 How Can I Be Prepared for Drug Allergies?